ESMValGroup/EGU22-short-course/README.md

 4. Create a new kernel containing ESMValTool (this step only needs to be done once).
 Start a terminal session and run the command `mamba create -yq -n esmvaltool esmvaltool ipykernel` and wait a few minutes for the command to complete.
 Next, make the just created conda environment available as a notebook kernel by running `conda run -n esmvaltool python -m ipykernel install --user --name ESMValTool`.
 5. Upload the [config-user-v2.5-levante.yml](config-user-v2.5-levante.yml) file and move it to `~/.esmvaltool/config-user.yml`.
 6. When opening a notebook or starting a new empty notebook, select the kernel called "ESMValTool".
+7. Stop the jupyter lab server when you're done with it to avoid wasting computational resources.
+To do this, click `File` and the `Hub Control Panel` and then click the red `Stop` button.

 ## ESMValTool v2.5 on Jasmin

 1. Go to https://notebooks.jasmin.ac.uk and log in
 4. Create a new kernel containing ESMValTool (this step only needs to be done once).
 Open a notebook with the default `python` kernel and run the command `!mamba create -yq -n esmvaltool esmvaltool ipykernel` and wait for the command to complete.
 This can take up to half an hour.
-Next, make the just created conda environment available as a notebook kernel by running `conda run -n esmvaltool python -m ipykernel install --user --name ESMValTool`.
+Next, make the just created conda environment available as a notebook kernel by running `!conda run -n esmvaltool python -m ipykernel install --user --name ESMValTool`.
-5. Upload the [config-user-v2.5-mistral.yml](config-user-v2.5-mistral.yml) file and move it to `~/.esmvaltool/config-user.yml`.
+5. Upload the [config-user-v2.5-jasmin.yml](config-user-v2.5-jasmin.yml) file and move it to `~/.esmvaltool/config-user.yml`.
 6. When opening a notebook or starting a new empty notebook, select the kernel called "ESMValTool".